 If you use APA style, follow the abbreviation rules in the APA Publication Manual (4.22 to 4.30).
-Abbreviations for states and territories (used in reference list) are shown on p.
-218. If your paper uses biblical references, follow the abbreviations recommended above in the section for writers using Turabian style.
+Abbreviations for states and territories (used in reference list) are the official two-letter U.S. Postal Service abbreviations.
+If your paper uses biblical references, follow the abbreviations recommended above in the section for writers using Turabian style.
 Note that biblical abbreviations are not followed by a period.